wp-plugins/bloglovin-widget/readme.txt

 = I installed the plugin ...what now? =

 After installing and activating the plugin, you will need to go to *Settings > Bloglovin'* in your WP dashboard.
-In this page, enter the link to your Blog's Bloglovin' profile (not your personal profile).
-Now your follower count will be fetched once per hour.
+On this page, enter the link to your Blog's Bloglovin' profile (not your personal profile).
+Now your follower count will be fetched twice per day.
+You can display this via our widget, shortcode or by calling a php function.

 == Screenshots ==